andrew3690/F-A_root_project/README.md

 # F-A_root_project
-Project that aimed the resource saving, through the usage of google colab and possibiliy the usage of a orchestrator API with Selenium, Spark, Pandas and Yahoo finance usage
+Project that aims econmical resource saving, through the usage of google colab using Spark, Pandas and Yahoo finance libraries, and possibiliy the usage of a orchestrator Django REST API with Selenium automation tool.